Harden scores 42 points, Rockets hold off Celtics 115-104

 TIP-INS

-Rockets: Harden and Gordon combined to score 74 points on 51 percent shooting. ...
-Iman Shumpert missed his second straight game with a sore right calf
+Rockets: Iman Shumpert missed his second straight game with a sore right calf

 Celtics: Shot 1 for 13 from 3-point line in the first half.